 What Is Bursitis?

 Bursitis is inflammation or irritation of a bursa sac.
 You have these sacs all over your body.
-They’re filled with fluid that eases rubbing and friction between tissues like bones, muscles, tendons, and skin.
-Bursitis is common around major joints like your shoulder, elbow, hip, or knee.
+They’re filled with fluid that eases rubbing and friction between tissues such as bones, muscles, tendons, and skin.
+Bursitis is common around major joints such as your shoulder, elbow, hip, or knee.

 What Are Bursitis Causes and Risk Factors?

 Bursitis is common in adults, especially after age 40.

 It’s usually caused by repeated pressure on an area or by using a joint too much.
-High-risk activities include gardening, raking, carpentry, shoveling, painting, scrubbing, tennis, golf, skiing, and throwing.
+High-risk activities include gardening, raking, carpentry, shoveling, painting, scrubbing, playing tennis, golf, skiing, and throwing.
 You can also get bursitis by sitting or standing the wrong way for a long time at work or home, or by not stretching enough before you exercise.
 Sudden injury can sometimes cause bursitis.

 As you age, your tendons aren’t able to handle stress as well.
 They’re less elastic and easier to tear.

-If there’s a problem with the structure of a bone or joint (such as legs that are different lengths or arthritis in a joint), that can put more stress on a bursa, causing bursitis.
+If there’s a problem with the structure of a bone or joint (such as legs that are different lengths or arthritis in a joint), it can put more stress on a bursa, causing bursitis.
 Reactions to medications and stress or inflammation from other conditions, such as rheumatoid arthritis, gout, psoriatic arthritis, or thyroid disorders, may also raise your risk.

 An infection, especially with Staphylococcus aureus bacteria, can sometimes cause bursitis.